comp523-w4g/watson-4-good/_includes/index/func_spec.md

 * <span style="color:black"> black = To Do</span>

 <body style="color:green">
-* User inputs up to three tags he/she wants to analyze into search bar
+<ul>User inputs up to three tags he/she wants to analyze into search bar</ul>
-* User hits Enter and live-stream starts
+<ul>User hits Enter and live-stream starts</ul>
-* Highcharts are generated to visualize data
+<ul> Highcharts are generated to visualize data</ul>
-	* Have a meter that shows tweets per second
+	<ul> Have a meter that shows tweets per second</ul>
-	* Have a bar chart that shows current count of tweets by hashtag
+	<ul> Have a bar chart that shows current count of tweets by hashtag</ul>
-	* Have a Sentiment Analysis Chart that updates with the average sentiment score for each hashtag as tweets come in
+	<ul> Have a Sentiment Analysis Chart that updates with the average sentiment score for each hashtag as tweets come in</ul>
-* Make graphs support multiple hashtags
+<ul> Make graphs support multiple hashtags</ul>
 </body>
 <body style="color:orange">
 * Utilize a county map to display sentiment for tweets by county